You don’t have to spend money to have fun this summer. Here’s some ideas for fun with kids in Calgary that doesn’t cost a thing.

 3. Spruce Meadows

-You can access the ground at Spruce Meadows for free any time.
+You can access the grounds at Spruce Meadows for free any time.
 They have a playground and you can tour the stables and watch the trainers exercise the horses.
 Some events like the Canada One even have free admission.

 4. Grain Academy Museum